walmartlabs/thorax/README.md

 ### template *view.template*

 Assign a template to a view.
-This may be a string or a function which recieves a single `context` argument and returns a string.
+This may be a string or a function which receives a single `context` argument and returns a string.
 If the view has a `name` and a template of the same `name` is available the `template` will be auto-assigned.

     new Thorax.View({
       template: Handlebars.compile("{{key}}")